metzlere/metzlere/README.md

 # Hi there, I'm Eric

-I'm a data scientist in Pittsburgh, PA.
+- I'm a cybersecurity data scientist in Pittsburgh, PA.

-## About Me

 - Most of my work is focused on developing and deploying classical ML
-- I'm a father of 2 young ones (and 1 more on the way)
-- I served in the Army on Active Duty and am currently a Reservist
-- In my free time, I enjoy reading, lifting, and Jiu Jitsu

 ## Projects

 ### **ml-ops-reference-architecture**
 This is a reference architecture that I've built for classical ML in production.
 It was designed for an organization with a low level of data maturity and is not fully automated, requiring manual triggers of the model development component and manual selection of a champion model.
 It uses all open-source tools.

-### **context-builder**
+### **ctx**
-Context Builder is a comprehensive toolkit for preparing codebase context for LLM interactions.
-It's designed for developers who need to manually extract and format code context when integrated agentic coding tools (like Claude Code, Cursor, etc.) aren't available or suitable for their environment.
-This is an updated version of `codebase-dumper`, built with Claude Code.
+A CLI tool that is used to assemble repository context for copy paste into an LLM chat platform in restricted environments where agentic coding cools are not available.
+Has 2 workflows, full and quick, which are based on GitHub Spec Kit for spec-driven development within the chat session.

 ### **531-tracker**
 **A web app for tracking progress on Jim Wendler’s 5/3/1 lifting program**, logging workouts, and tracking volume over time.
 I am certainly not a web developer - this was a learning project for me and it was cool to see how HTML, CSS, JavaScript, and the backend connect.
 Tech stack: HTML, CSS, JavaScript, SQLite